Guidance

 Vision Zero Action Plan

 In the decade from 2012 to 2021, an average of one person a week died in a traffic crash on Oʻahu.
-The City and County of Honolulu (City) is committed to ending traffic deaths on Oʻahu’s streets and is developing a Vision Zero Action Plan to provide a roadmap to ZERO traffic fatalities.
-The Vision Zero Action Plan will identify a host of actions to create a truly safe transportation system for Oʻahu.
+The City and County of Honolulu (City) is committed to ending traffic deaths on Oʻahu’s streets and has developed a Vision Zero Action Plan to provide a roadmap to ZERO traffic fatalities.
+The Vision Zero Action Plan identifies a host of actions to create a truly safe transportation system for Oʻahu.

 Oʻahu Pedestrian Plan